CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 ### Task 1: Comprehend the Flow Development Lifecycle (READ ONLY)

 Prompt flow offers a well-defined process that facilitates the seamless development of AI applications.
-By using it, you can effectively progress through the stages of developing, testing, tuning, and deploying flows, ultimately resulting in the creation of fully fledged AI applications.
+By using it, you can effectively progress through the stages of developing, testing, tuning, and deploying flows, ultimately resulting in the creation of fully-fledged AI applications.

 The lifecycle consists of the following stages:

 - **Initialization**: Identify the business use case, collect sample data, learn to build a basic prompt, and develop a flow that extends its capabilities.
 Experimentation: Run the flow against sample data, evaluate the prompt's performance, and iterate on the flow if necessary.
 Continuously experiment until satisfied with the results.
-- **Evaluation and refinement**: Assess the flow's performance by running it against a larger dataset, evaluate the prompt's effectiveness, and refine as needed.
+- **Evaluation and refinement**: Assess the flow's performance by running it against a larger dataset, evaluate the prompt's effectiveness, and refine it as needed.
 Proceed to the next stage if the results meet the desired criteria.
 - **Production**: Optimize the flow for efficiency and effectiveness, deploy it, monitor performance in a production environment, and gather usage data and feedback.
 Use this information to improve the flow and contribute to earlier stages for further iterations.

   >**Note**: By following this structured and methodical approach, prompt flow empowers you to develop, rigorously test, fine-tune, and deploy flows with confidence, resulting in the creation of robust and sophisticated AI applications.